CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 Hunting is only useful if findings are captured.
 In this task you'll promote your evidence into an **incident** so the SOC can act on it.

-1. Re-run the first (unsummarized) query from Task 2 so you have individual result rows:
+1. Re-run the first (unsummarized) query from Task 2 by so you have individual result rows:

    ```kql
    let lookback = 2d;